Frank-Proulx/capstone-eve-api-tool/README.md

 9am - 10am: Read over materials about mvp and proposal, write proposal while doing some research in the api's documentation to get clarity (mainly on stretch goals)

-10am - am: Using Postman to make calls for the purpose of documenting routes here
+10am - 12:10pm: Using Postman to make calls for the purpose of documenting routes here

+1:10pm - 2pm: Continue researching endpoints and documenting api calls and results

 # Route documentation